TonyXTYan/screeps-alpha/Notes.md

-# Simple Strightforward Algorithm
+# Simple Straight forward ?
+Algorithm
 ## RCL 1
 Just Harvest and throw in room controller

 ## RCL 2
 Start building structures, also harvesting

 ## RCL 3
 Have 10 extensions, which means 300 + 10 * 50 = 800 energy, can start building the optimal harvester (for own room)
 parts = [MOVE, MOVE, WORK * 6]
 cost  = [50, 50, 100 * 6].sum = 700